Application and Admission

 - German (only relevant for those students applying for the specialisation in Management and Public Administration): If German is not your first language: proof of proficiency in German.

+The application is done online, via the website ZEuS.
 The decision about the admission to the programme is made on the basis of an application procedure organized by the university.
 Applicants are ranked and selected based on their profile.
 The application deadline is the 15th of May and the commission only takes its decision after that deadline.
 The application for admission has to include the following documents:

 - Motivation letter: A letter of 1-1,5 pages in which you explain your academic background and your motivation to study the programme